interactivetools-com/SmartArray/README.md

 # SmartArray: Enhanced Arrays with Chainable Methods and Automatic HTML Encoding

 SmartArray extends PHP arrays with automatic HTML encoding and chainable utility methods.
-It preserves familiar array syntax while adding powerful features for filtering, mapping, and data manipulation - making common array operations simpler, safer, and more expressive.
+It adds powerful features for filtering, mapping, and data manipulation - making common array operations simpler, safer, and more expressive.

 ## Table of Contents